Quadratic Hamiltonians in Fermionic Fock Spaces: Diagonalizing Flow on Quadratic Hamiltonians

 \subsection{Brockett-Wegner Flow and Elliptic Operator Flows}

-The $\mathrm{N}$--diagonalization of fermionic quadratic Hamiltonians may be shown by using an approach that could be similar to \cite{Solovej-Nam}, done in the bosonic case.
-However, we follow here another path by using the Brockett-Wegner flow \cite{Brockett1,Wegner1,bach-bru,Opti} as a guideline.
+We propose to tackle the diagonalization of quadratic fermionic Hamiltonians by using the Brockett-Wegner flow \cite{Brockett1,Wegner1,bach-bru,Opti} as a guideline.
 This method of proof is interesting in its own right.
 Indeed, the Brockett-Wegner flow is very little developed in Mathematics, although it has been often used in theoretical physics \cite{Kehrein}.
-In our setting, it allows one to connect the $\mathrm{N}$--diagonalization of fermionic quadratic Hamiltonians to an elegant non-linear elliptic flow on operators acting on the one-particle Hilbert space, which is studied in detail in \cite {EllipticFlow} (see Section \ref{Eliptic flow}).
+In our setting, it allows one to connect the $\mathrm{N}$--diagonalization of fermionic quadratic Hamiltonians to an elegant non-linear elliptic flow on operators acting on the one-particle Hilbert space, which is studied in detail in \cite{EllipticFlow} (see Section \ref{Eliptic flow}).

 In this section, we thus formally explain this connection.
 This allows the interested reader to understand the general strategy to prove Theorem \ref {thm3}, before going through the rigorous arguments performed in Section \ref {Section tech7}.
-In addition, this demonstrates how the formal Brockett-Wegner flow can produce novel and elegant ordinary differential equations (ODEs) on operator spaces.
-Remark in this context that differential equations on non-commutative spaces (e.g., operator spaces) are clearly much less known than its commutative counterpart (i.e., ODEs or PDEs on function spaces), which forms a well-established, albeit still very active, research field of Mathematics.
-This section can thus be viewed as an invitation to develop this research direction on operator spaces.
+In addition, this demonstrates how the formal Brockett-Wegner flow can produce novel and elegant ordinary differential equations (ODEs) on operator spaces and this section can thus be viewed as an invitation to develop this research direction.

 The Brockett-Wegner flow \cite{Brockett1,Wegner1,bach-bru,Opti} is a (quadratically) non-linear first-order differential equation for operators.
 It is used to diagonalize self-adjoint operators.
 On a formal level, it is easy to describe, but the mathematically rigorous treatment can be rather involved, in particular for unbounded operators.